Multi-consensus Decentralized Accelerated Gradient Descent: Related Work

 Dual-based methods are another important research line.
 These methods introduce a Lagrangian function and work in the dual space.
 There are different ways to solve the reformulated problem such as gradient descent method \citep{terelius2011decentralized}, accelerated gradient method \citep{seaman2017optimal,uribe2018dual}, primal-dual method \citep{lan2018communication,scaman2018optimal} and ADMM \citep{shi2014linear,erseghe2011fast}.
-However, generally speaking, the dual methods are computationally inefficient.
-For example, using the accelerated gradient method to solve the dual counterpart of decentralized optimization problem can achieve optimal communication complexity \citep{seaman2017optimal,uribe2018dual}.
-However, the computation complexity will have extra dependency on the eigenvalue gap of the weight matrix describing the network \citep{uribe2018dual}.
+However, such methods are typically computationally inefficient.
+For example, using the accelerated gradient method to solve the dual counterpart of the decentralized optimization problem can achieve optimal communication complexity \cite{seaman2017optimal,uribe2018dual}, but its computation complexity will have an additional dependency on the eigenvalue gap of gossip matrix~\citep{uribe2018dual}.

 The gradient-tracking method is a popular way to reduce the computational cost~\citep{qu2017harnessing,xu2015augmented,qu2019accelerated,di2016next,di2015distributed,sun2019convergence,nedic2017achieving,zhu2010discrete}.
 There are two different techniques for gradient-tracking.
 One of them is keeping a variable to estimate the average gradient and uses this estimation in the gradient descent step~\citep{sun2019convergence,di2016next,qu2017harnessing}.
 Another one is introducing two different weight matrices to track the difference of gradients \citep{shi2015extra,li2019decentralized}.
 Recently, \citep{nedic2017achieving,li2020revisiting,jakovetic2018unification,xu2021distributed} studied the connection between these two strategies and showed that they can be transformed to each other.
 Due to the tracking of history information, gradient-tracking based algorithms can achieve linear convergence rates for strongly convex objective functions \citep{qu2017harnessing,shi2015extra,nedic2017achieving,sun2019convergence}.
 However, the previously obtained convergence rates and communication complexities are much worse than the results in this paper.